MatthewWaldner/sepsis/README.md

 ## Criteria for Strain-Specifc Subsequence

 SepSIS has 3 runmodes that designate the type of analysis performed to designated a subsequence as strain unique.
 These are designated ORGANIC_P, ORGANIC_Z, and SYNTH.

-The ORGANIC_P, and ORGANIC_Z runmodes use
+The ORGANIC_P, and ORGANIC_Z runmodes use similar criteria to designate a subsequence as strain-specific.
+In theory, a read set containing only 1 strain with ideal read coverage has the same level of coverage across the entire genome.
+Therefore, an ideal read set containing 2 or more strains will have lower levels of coverage across strain-specifc sequences than the

+The SYNTH runmode avoids the coverage-based heuristic of the other two modes, in favour of directly assigning strain-specifc reads to subsequences within an assembly graph.
+This is performed by tagging the raw (or quality controlled) reads with a strain ID

 The cutoff for the strain-specifc